mlowery/schlep/README.md

 ## Limitations

 schlep is only meant as a deployment mechanism.
-It is not meant as a backup--it doesn't even preserve branches (all branches are force-pushed to `master` on the receiving end.
-Furthermore, it is only appropriate for single users.
+It is not meant as a backup--it doesn't even preserve branches (all branches are force-pushed to `master` on the receiving end).
+Furthermore, it is only appropriate for a single user.

 ## Writing Subhooks

-subhooks can be written in anything as long as they are runnable.
+subhooks can be written in any language as long as they are executable.
 However, subhooks that end in `.source.sh` will be sourced rather than executed meaning that any exported variables (e.g. `export x=1`) will be available for later subhooks to consume.
 This can keep your subhooks generic by simply consuming variables defined earlier that control the generic subhook's behavior.
 Finally, subhooks receive the same arguments that git passes to the master `push-to-checkout` hook (the new revision).
 Consult the git documentation for the meaning of this value.
-Finally, current working directory while the subhook is running is the git repo work tree (i.e. where git repo branch contents are).
+Finally, the current working directory while the subhook is running is the git repo work tree (i.e. where git repo branch contents are).

 ## Usage Examples

-In the examples below, assume a user named `user1`, a host named `host1`, a repo named `repo1`.
+In the examples below, assume a user named `user1`, a host named `host1`, and a repo named `repo1`.

 ### Simple Deploy